EthanSK/Tetriling-Reassembly/readme.md

+# Tetriling reassembly problem solver

-Fast and quite accurate solution for the tetriling reassembly problem as described by the spec.pdf in the root dir.
+Fast and quite accurate solution for the tetriling reassembly problem.

 1000x1000 usually solves in less than 30 seconds for any density, with accuracy almost always above 90%